Understanding Quantization and Precision

 Part 4: The PyTorch parameter count gotcha

-Why numel() is misleading for quantized models
+Why numel() is misleading for quantized parameters

-• 4-bit: Two weights are packed into a single byte, stored as a uint8 tensor of half the length
+• 4-bit: Two weights are packed into a single byte, stored as a uint8 tensor of half the length.

 Correctly counting parameters